- La Rupture

 Privately, I was distraught.
 I started flailing harder than I had ever flailed in my life.
-My poetry and lyrics got even stranger, more ridiculous and more desperate: the woman I had practically worshiped for the last three years loved me no more.
+My poetry got even stranger, my lyrics more desperate, and understandably so: the woman I had practically worshiped for the last three years loved me no more.

-Finally, I thought, some drama, some confrontation, something I could work with.
+Finally, some drama, something I could work with.
 I could tell her how I felt and get a reaction out of her.
 Someone could walk by and see us and know that we were close, that I was special.

-Maybe I had been special, maybe we had been something special, but whatever was left of our high hopes for each other was now being dashed against the rocks with each stupid, passing second of this fruitless exchange, with each heartbroken, childish attempt on my part, and each sterile, stonewalling response on hers.
+Maybe I had been special, maybe we had been something special, but whatever was left of our high hopes for each other was now officially being ripped up like a million dollar check right before my eyes.

 When that spat ended, we went our separate ways.
-I cleaned out my locker, which happened to be in her wing, and moved to the complete opposite end of the school, the music wing, about 100 yards away.
-From then on, I kept all my books and centered all my comings and goings in a new place of refuge, the office of my choir director.
+I gathered everything from my locker, which happened to be in the same wing as her classroom, and relocated to the music wing at the opposite end of the school.
+From then on, I kept my all things and centered all my comings and goings in a new place of refuge, the office of my choir director.